PhaserEditor2D/PhaserEditor/docs/v2/workbench.rst

 Home button
 ~~~~~~~~~~~

 Click on this button to switch to the `Start perspective`_.
-If you intention is to open other project, you can right-click on the button and select it.
+If your intention is to open another project, you can right-click on the button and select it.

 You can open the same dialog with the keys ``Ctrl+Alt+P``, or searching in the `Quick Access dialog`_ for ``open project dialog``.